Full Counting Statistics of Yu-Shiba-Rusinov Bound States: Single-impurity YSR junctions: Normal conducting tip

 where $-f^{\rm a}f^{\rm r}$ corresponds to the energy-dependent Cooper pair density.
 The other contributions are zero ($P_{-1/-2}^\sigma = 0$) as there is no current flowing to the normal metal without thermal excitation.
 For negative voltages, we obtain

 \end{widetext} where we see that now only the currents flowing from the substrate to the tip are nonzero and $P^\sigma_{1/2}=0$.

 From the knowledge of the probabilities $P_n^\sigma(E,V)$ we can easily compute all the cumulants of the current distribution.
-Here, we shall focus on the analysis of the current and the noise, which are given in terms of these probabilities by
+Here, we shall focus on the analysis of the current and the noise, which can be obtained from the CGF of Eq.~(\ref{Action_NS}) using Eqs.~(\ref{eq-C1}) and (\ref{eq-C2}), and are given by

 Let us now illustrate the results.
 We begin by analyzing the impact of the broadening or lifetime of the YSR states on the different transport properties.
 For this purpose, we choose the following system parameters: $\Gamma_{\mathrm{S}} = 100\Delta,\ J = 80\Delta,\ U = 60\Delta, \Gamma_{\mathrm{t}} = \Delta$, and assume zero temperature.
 With these parameters the junction has a total normal-state conductance of $G_{\rm N} = 0.025G_0$, where $G_0 =2e^2/h$.
 This corresponds to the tunnel regime in which the STM usually operates, and the corresponding YSR energy given by Eq.~(\ref{eq-YSR1}) is $\epsilon_{\rm YSR} = 0.41\Delta$.
 In Fig.~\ref{fig-NS1} we show the bias dependence of the differential conductance, shot noise and Fano factor for these parameters and for different values of the Dynes' parameter $\eta$ of the substrate.
 The most salient feature in the conductance is the appearance of a peak (for both positive and negative voltages) exactly at the energy of the YSR states.
 The broadening of these peaks increases as $\eta$ increases, as expected, and the height goes from being independent of the bias polarity for very small $\eta$ to exhibit a very clear asymmetry when $\eta$ is relatively large.
 In the case of the shot noise, see Fig.~\ref{fig-NS1}(b), the presence of the YSR states results in an abrupt increase of the noise at the energy of these states, while the value of $\eta$ determines the rounding of the noise step.
 Finally, the impact of the YSR lifetime is most notable in the Fano factor, see Fig.~\ref{fig-NS1}(c).
 In this case, for very long lifetimes, $F^{\ast}$ exhibits a plateau for voltages below the YSR energy ($e|V| < \epsilon_{\rm YSR}$), while it adopts values very close to 1 for higher voltages.
 As the broadening of the YSR states increases (or their lifetime decreases), the Fano factor at low voltages progressively diminishes.
 Moreover, the dependence on the bias polarity also becomes more apparent.
 Notice also that values of $F^{\ast} < 1$ become possible, in particular, inside the gap.
 Another thing that it worth mentioning is the absence of pronounced features at $eV=\pm \Delta$ in all transport characteristics, contrary to what happens in the absence of YSR states.
 This is due to the fact that, due to the conservation of the number of states, the appearance of in-gap states is accompanied by the disappearance of the BCS gap edge singularities.
 This fact will become important in the next section when we compare with recent experimental results.